Socio-Sexual Vulnerability & Risk Report

 Legal boundaries and consequences

-Exploitation, coercion, and abuse recognition
+Recognition of exploitation, coercion, and abuse

 Safe responses to high-risk situations

 Understanding consent capacity is essential not only for risk management, but for empowerment, education, and harm prevention.
+Capacity is assessed within the individual’s developmental, cognitive, and relational context rather than through assumption or diagnosis.

 Risk Is Contextual, Not Assumed